HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/au-3/index.md

 ## OPS Implementation

-OPS stores and provides a mechanism to consume application logs of transactional user events including the attempted alteration of and request to change data
+OPS provides a mechanism to consume its application logs of transactional user events including the attempted alteration of and request to change data

 ### Related Files